tiffanyposs/understandingAngular/README.md

 ####ng-cloak

-`ng-cloak` is an Angular property that allows you to hide an element until Angular gets to thit.
+`ng-cloak` is an Angular property that allows you to hide an element until Angular gets to it.
 This prevents a flicker on slow internet connections that might cause an user to see the templating `{{}}` before Angular renders the variable.

 ```
   <div ng-cloak>{{ name }}</div>